 We are a mineral exploration and development company that is primarily focused on the development of scandium mineral resources, and scandium end-use markets, through identification of value-added applications for scandium in aluminum alloys and end products.
-The Company has also considered exploration and development interest in rare earth minerals, and other specialty metals, including nickel, cobalt, boron, manganese, tantalum, titanium and zirconium.
-We have not commenced development of any of our scandium projects, and as a result we are an exploration stage company.
+The Company has also considered exploration and project development opportunities in rare earth minerals, and other specialty metals, specifically including nickel, cobalt, boron, manganese, tantalum, titanium, zirconium and high-purity alumina (HPA).
+We have not commenced construction on of any of our scandium projects, and as a result we are an exploration stage company.